Study Shows Pregnant Women are the Ultimate Endurance Athletes

 Then there’s the recovery period.
 Once the athletic event comes to an end, someone wakes you up from your sleep every two hours and skims off the top of your energy and nutrient stores that would otherwise be put toward recovery.

 You guys, women are fierce.

 Think about it.
 When you’re pregnant, you’re a bodybuilder.
-While you’re going about your life, your body is busy stitching together a pair of lungs, linking all of the parts of your digestive system, assembling a full skeleton, and so much more.
+While you’re going about your life, your body is busy stitching together a pair of lungs, linking all of the parts of baby’s digestive system, assembling a full skeleton, and so much more.